JetBrains/teamcity-documentation/topics/teamcity-experimental-ui.md

 <img src="exp-agents-page.png" alt="Experimental Agents page"/>

-The page provides better hierarchical view of agent pools and makes it easier to see all their assigned projects and cloud images.
+The page provides a better hierarchical view of agent pools and makes it easier to see all their assigned projects and cloud images.

 ### Experimental sidebar